hphelion/documentation/cli.unix.2.account-management.md

     $ hpcloud account:edit hp 'object storage=region-b.geo-1' 'cdn=region-b.geo-1'

-To change the availability zone of the compute service from its current setting to AZ2 for account `account2`, run:
+To change the availability zone of the compute service from its current setting to availability zone 2 for account `account2`, run:

     $ hpcloud account:edit account2 'compute=az-2.region-a.geo-1'